 How can I improve the quality of the air in my home?

-If your Indoor Air Quality problem is the same as your Outdoor Air Quality problem … the seasonal pollen allergies common to the San Marcos area … a good indoor air filter is the first place to start.
+If your Indoor Air Quality problem is the same as your Outdoor Air Quality problem, the seasonal pollen allergies common to the Central Texas area, a good indoor air filter is the first place to start.

 AirOne Air conditioning carries a complete line of whole house air treatment options to clean, deodorize and disinfect the air in your home.